 After we showed completely and finally that there couldn't be a and skittles in any man's league. softball league because of the limited space to play, what happens?
-Nine Enters Six Club and are now in full swing.
+The Bullet Busters start a league, Nine Enters Six Club and are now in full swing.

 That is happening to us all the time.
-After Johnny Van Da Meer's first no-hitter, we made the profound observation that he could Army camps located at Fort Monnever accomplish that feat again. mouth on July 1, it was announced (We always thought he might at today by the Special Service Office least have waited a few games.)
+After Johnny Van Da Meer's first no-hitter, we made the profound observation that he could Army camps located at Fort Monnever accomplish that feat again. mouth on July 1, it was announced least have waited a few games.) here.
 All right, if the Bullet Busters can do it, so can the rest of the Post.
 So far we have five other outfits for a League.
 You have until Sunday to enter your outfit.
-Drop us a note, and you will have a chance to become the Softball Champs of the Post.
+Drop us a note, and you will have a chance to become the Softball Champs of the at Keesler Field, Miss.